iit-neutrino/AGRIYA/README.md

 # Global_Analysis
 Global reactor neutrino rate + Daya Bay evolution data analysis.

+To obtain the latest copy of the code do:
+$ git clone git@github.com:iit-neutrino/Global_Fits.git

 To compile the code and link libraries and generate an executable, run the following

   $ make